-BUS 500R BUSINESS RESEARCH AND WRITING FOR ACADEMIC AND CAREER SUCCESS
+BUS 500R BUSINESS RESEARCH AND WRITING FOR ACADEMIC AND CAREER SUCCESS Three credit hours

 An introduction to current business research sources and techniques, as well as individual and group writing procedures for business or graduate studies in business administration.
 Emphasis is given to ethical and legal concerns in research and writing.